 PURPOSE – The boundaries of the Districts are shown upon the Zoning Map which is made a part of this Resolution, which map is designated as the “Zoning Map”.
 The Zoning Map and other information shown thereon are a part of this Resolution.
 The original Zoning Map is properly attested and is on ﬁle with the Fiscal Officer.

 AMENDMENTS – No amendment to this Resolution which involves matter portrayed on the ofﬁcial Zoning Map shall become effective until after such change and entry has been made on the Zoning Map.
-No changes of any nature shall be made in the ofﬁcial Zoning Map or matter shown thereon except in conformity with the procedures set forth in this Resolution.
+No changes of any nature shall be made in the ofﬁcial Zoning Map or matter shown thereon except in conformity with the procedures set forth in Article 12 of this Resolution.

 OFFICIAL MAP – The ofﬁcial Zoning Map, which shall be located in the ofﬁce of the Fiscal Officer shall be the ﬁnal authority as to the current zoning status of land and water area, buildings and other structures.